labzero/guides/process/how_we_write_user_stories.md

 * When [some action is carried out]
 * Then [a particular change or set of changes you expect due to the specified action]

-Here's an example of a login in story.
+Here's an example of a login story.
 >_Feature: As a user I want to sign in and see my orders_
 >
 >__Scenario: User supplies correct username and password__